 mystery quilt

 I found this mystery on the web sometime in the last 8 or 9 years.
 If you recognize the pattern or author of the mystery, please leave a comment so I can give that person credit.
+(February 2010: I found it!
+Quilting Passion Mystery Quilts Scroll down.
+It’s Mystery Quilt #1.)
 I chose scraps from several of the batiks that we used for tablecloths at my daughter’s wedding in 2000.
 Here’s the back, which gives you an allover view of the ‘focus’ fabric.

 mystery quilt back